Taxation: Efficiency and Equity

 Based on the ability-to-pay principle, the wealthy should obviously pay a greater percentage of their income, since they reap the greatest benefits from our society.
 However, the strongest argument for why the wealthy should pay more is that the marginal utility of their money has much less value for them than it does for the working class.
 When millions of people in the United States are unemployed and can't afford healthcare, it is outrageous to see so many wealthy people pay record prices for paintings and other artifacts that have little real value.

-The reason why so much money can be transferred without taxation is because Congress has given each individual an inflation-adjusted unified tax credit that can be applied to taxes on gratuitous transfers.
-In 2016, the unified tax credit is equal to $2,125,800.
-This unified credit allows each individual to transfer $5,450,000 completely tax-free.
+The reason why so much money can be transferred without taxation is because Congress has given each individual an inflation-adjusted unified tax credit that can be applied to taxes on gratuitous transfers, allowing at least $11 million to be transferred tax-free.
 This is a very generous credit, indeed!
 And yet the Republicans are always complaining about government handouts to the poor, and even to the middle class.
-Well, here is a handout that is worth more than $2 million for each wealthy person, people who have no essential need for the money.
+Well, here is a handout that is worth literally millions of dollars for each wealthy person, people who have no essential need for the money.
 Of course, some have argued that to tax gratuitous transfers is to tax the money again, since it was already presumably taxed when the donors received the money.
 However, double taxation is not necessarily unfair; it is only the total tax burden that matters.
 For if you think double taxation is not fair, consider the quadruple taxation of working income: marginal tax, employment tax, state tax, and local income tax, all applied to the same income.
 On the other hand, gratuitous transfers go from the donor to the donee — that is 2 different individuals.
 And if you want to say that that was double taxation, then why does my housekeeper or gardener have to pay taxes on income that I pay them?
 Is that not also double taxation?
 After all, I am paying them with money that I have already paid taxes on.
-The double taxation argument has always been a specious argument, since money has velocity: it is used in one transaction after another.
+The double taxation argument has always been specious, since money has velocity: it is used in one transaction after another.
 If the government could only tax money once, it would quickly go broke!
 The fact is, the tax rate is not applied on money per se, it is applied on the income that people receive, which is yet another reason why the double taxation argument is inapplicable.

 For years, the Republicans have advocated a flat tax as being more efficient and equitable.
 However, their version of the flat tax applies only to working income, and usually involves only lowering the top rates, and does not incorporate the employment tax, which means that it is little different from the current status quo.

 However, an increasing marginal flat tax, with few deductions or credits, that applies to all income — whether it be working, investment, or inherited income — and that subsumes all other taxes on income, especially the employment taxes, would be both efficient and equitable.
 A major benefit of a progressive marginal tax rate is that it will have a greater stimulatory effect on the economy.
 Republicans have always argued that tax breaks stimulate the economy.
-However, tax breaks to the poor and middle-class stimulates the economy the most; tax breaks to the wealthy have little stimulatory effect because they are already rich enough to buy whatever they want, regardless of the tax.
+However, tax breaks to the poor and middle-class stimulates the economy the most, sincere marginal propensity to consume is higher; tax breaks to the wealthy have little stimulatory effect because they are already rich enough to buy whatever they want, regardless of the tax.
 Both President Clinton and President Obama have shown that the rich can be taxed heavily without hurting the economy.
 In both cases, the economy grew considerably when these presidents increased taxes on the wealthy.

 I have never seen a truly equitable flat tax proposed, and considering how much influence the wealthy have on members of Congress and other government officials, and considering that most members of Congress are also wealthy in their own right, it is highly unlikely that this flat tax will ever become law — unless the people demand it.